MicrosoftDocs/architecture-center/docs/guide/iiot-patterns/iiot-connectivity-patterns-content.md

 :::image type="content" source="images/edge-protocol-translation.png" alt-text="Diagram that shows machines connected by using a custom protocol translation module and an IoT Edge gateway." lightbox="images/edge-protocol-translation.png":::

 - Dataflow
-  1. Connect devices that don't support OPC UA via a custom protocol translation module to the edgeHub.
+  1. Devices that don't support OPC UA are connected via a custom protocol translation module to the edgeHub module.
-  2. The edgeHub sends the data to IoT Hub or Azure IoT Central by using AMQP or MQTT.
+  2. The edgeHub module sends the data to IoT Hub or Azure IoT Central by using AMQP or MQTT.
   3. IoT Hub or Azure IoT Central uses data connection or data export to send data to Azure Data Explorer.

 - Use this pattern when: